decentraland/adr/content/ADR-208-private-chat.md

 ## Abstract

-The implementation of new version of the Decentraland reference client does not integrate with the previous Matrix System, which was used for managing private chats and channels.
-Matrix has proven to be a costly solution, necessitating complex infrastructure deployment and the maintenance of a large database for relatively simple use cases.
+The implementation of the new version of the Decentraland reference client does not integrate with the previous Matrix System, which was used for managing private chats and channels.
+Matrix has proven to be a costly solution, requiring complex infrastructure deployment and maintenance of a large database for relatively simple use cases.
 This ADR explores the development of a private chat system that utilizes the existing integration with LiveKit as the transport layer, relying on its Selective Forwarding Unit (SFU) to efficiently deliver messages to specific users.

 ## Context, Reach & Prioritization